chiranthan20/InternalBlogWebsite/README_Approach2.md

    - Comments / Chat (C) → Virtual Machines (VMs): Chat workloads can be stateful with persistent connections (WebSockets, custom messaging).
 4) End-users access the application through a frontend public IP that is mapped to a custom DNS.
 The Application Gateway forwards traffic to the API Management service, which serves as the single entry point for workloads running in the different hosting platforms.
 5) While App Gateway will handle TLS termination, WAF, and public DNS exposure.
 All traffic from App Gateway is forwarded to APIM (private or internal VNet integrated endpoint) which does the routing.
-6) Routing in APIM can be configured using below steps:
-  - Create API and assign right backend for each of the APIs.

 ## API Management Routing

 The API Gateway (App Gateway + APIM) routes incoming requests to the appropriate backend service based on the path.